EpiForeSITE/epiworld-measles/README.md

 > [!CAUTION]
 > This project is a work in progress.
 Use it at your own risk.
+> **This model simulates a single school, so community transmission is not included**

 This project aims to generate an ABM using [epiworld](https://github.com/UofUEpiBio/epiworld) to do scenario modeling of measles.